Estelindis/double-agent/README.md

 ## Owner Goals
 - Present espionage tropes, combining them with fantasy tropes in an engaging manner.
-- Present a range of choices, keeping the user guessing as to what the consequences of these choices might be.
+- Provide a range of choices, keeping the user guessing as to what the consequences of these choices might be.
-- Provide options for controlling the speed at which new lines of text are displayed.
-If the terminal fills up with text without a user choice being presented, implement a pause, allowing the user to read the text at leisure before continuing.
+- Give the user options for controlling the speed at which new lines of text are displayed.
+- If the terminal fills up with text, allow the user to read the text at leisure before continuing.
-- Provide a savegame system so returning users don't have to start from the beginning unless they wish.
+- Provide a savegame system, so returning users don't have to start from the beginning unless they wish.
-- Create a range of Python functions that will remain useful if/when the story is expanded later.
+- Create a range of Python functions that will remain useful if/when the story is expanded in future.

+# Narrative and Visual Design
+Design text here.

+## Narrative
+- Design text here.

+## Colours
+- Design text here.

+## Typography
+- Design text here.

+# Code Design
+Design text here.

+## Text Input and Display
+- Design text here.

+## Story Functions
+- Design text here.

+## Savegame System
+- Design text here.